 That’s a reliability study.

-Reliability studies are awesome: although the concept is obscure to most people, they are accessible and interesting, easy for anyone to understand, and very persuasive.
+Reliability studies are great: although the concept is obscure to most people, they are easily understood in principle, interesting, and very persuasive.
 Evidence of unreliable diagnosis can make further debate pointless.
-If chiropractors can’t agree on where subluxations are in the same patient — and some studies have shown that they can’t1 — then the debate about whether or not subluxations actually exist gets less interesting.
+If chiropractors can’t agree on where subluxations are in the same patient — and indeed some studies have shown that they can’t1 — then the debate about whether or not subluxations actually exist gets less interesting.
 A reliability study with a negative result doesn’t necessarily prove anything,2 but they are strongly suggestive, and can be a handy shortcut for consumers.
 Who wants a diagnosis that will probably be contradicted by each of five other therapists?
 No one, that’s who.

 In reliability science, we talk about “raters.”
 A rater is a judge … of anything.
 One who rates.
 The person who makes the call.
 All health care professionals are raters whenever they are assessing and diagnosing.